Skip to main content

 Mntambo will also show work at Shepstone Gardens, as part of an outdoor presentation of 20 or so works by nearly a dozen artists represented by Everard Read Gallery.
 Of the decision to present sculpture, Stephanie Le Roy, a curator with Everard Read, said the venue for the fair offered a strong prompt.
 “Shepstone Gardens provides a wonderful, almost other-worldly backdrop that seamlessly integrates art with nature, showcasing how sculpture can really shine outdoors.”

 Nicci Bailey – whose 2023 solo exhibition with Everard Read, A Gentle Entanglement, included a moving suite of bronzes portraying fallen birds in various scales – will show a rose quartz sculpture of a dog.
-Rina Stutzer, who in the past has made affecting sculptures of crows, will similarly show a dog sculpture.
+Rina Stutzer, who makes affecting bronzes of crows and magpies, will show a 2020 work depicting a raven bearing a gold ring – a reference to Matthias Corvinus, the Raven King of Hungary and Croatia.
 Other gallery artists with work at the fair include Deborah Bell, Gail Catlin, Norman Catherine, Guy Du Toit, Dylan Lewis, Brett Murray and Angus Taylor, who will show two of his archetypal human figures made from a composite of bronze and stone.

 “We tend to overlook stone as abundant and everyday – slightly more or less special than what can be found in your garden or park nearby,” Taylor explains in a fascinating interview with artist Johan Thom that introduces his recent Swiss-published monograph, Mind Through Materials (2021).
 “The intrinsic value or narrative of a specific stone is lost on most viewers if left as is.
 Through years of working with stone or exhibiting found stone objects, I discovered that, when presented in a resembling shape of, for example, a donkey or human being, it helps to elevate stone as material in its own right.”